 The Raiders have made their intentions clear – as reported by David Polkinghorne here.
 They’re keen to keep him in town, but the difficult in projecting his potential right now is the hard bit.
 If Canberra pay him for his 2020-21 output, the appeal of Redcliffe could be the siren’s song that calls him home (true story: Cicero offered an alternative view of Sirens to Homer.
 His view was that it was their offer of untold knowledge that men lusted after rather than bird-person tang.
 I prefer that view when thinking of Uncle Wayne singing his siren’s song out over Moreton Bay enticing Corey to Redcliffe).
 Going home is one pull factor, but the fact that a club just seeking to establish itself may be more willing to take a bigger financial punt on what he might be before seeing how his development proceeds in 2022.
 I suspect this is a big part of why Donnie Furns identified him as a flight risk late last season.

-Regardless of our speculation we’ll get some insight into how this wi play out this week.
+Regardless of our speculation we’ll get some insight into how this will play out soon.
 Players who’s contracts end at the end of the 2022 are now fair game on the open market.
 Canberra have signalled their plan.
 Let’s wait and see if the Dolphins get involved.
 Regardless, if the collectors come to harvest, I wouldn’t be so keen to see him go.
 2021 was a bad year for the Red Horse, but I can count on one hand the number of Raiders who had a good one.
 The tendency to write him off prematurely is just one part of the pendulum of reaction to a changing game.
 It probably didn’t swing enough early in the year; now it risks swinging too much.
 Horsburgh may never be what we thought, but give him some time in 2022 to prove the world wrong.